The Four Polarizations of the $W$ at High Energies: Power Counting Polarization Interference

-Among all the terms, we draw attention to each first term in the transverse-scalar, transverse-Goldstone, and scalar-Goldstone interference ({dark highlight}).
+Among all the terms in Eq.~\eqref{eq:polint_term_by_term_rxi}, we draw attention to each first term in the transverse-scalar, transverse-Goldstone, and scalar-Goldstone interference ({dark highlight}).
 These appear in both the net polarization interference and the total, \textit{unpolarized} matrix element at the squared level, given in Eq.~\eqref{eq:inter_rxi_me2_unpol}.
 As in the Unitary gauge, the presence of these terms prevents the sum of measured polarization fractions $f_\lambda = \sigma_\lambda/\sigma_{\rm unpol}$ from ever adding to unity.
 In practice, $\mathcal{Q}$ and $\Xi$ are suppressed if massless external states are involved.

-Summing the six interference combinations recovers the net polarization $\mathcal{I}_{\rm pol}^{R_\xi}$.
-When summing, about 10 of the individual terms ({light highlight}) cancel, including the entire interference between longitudinal and Goldstone amplitudes.
+When summing over Eq.~\eqref{eq:polint_term_by_term_rxi}, about 10 of the individual terms ({light highlight}) cancel, including the entire interference between longitudinal and Goldstone amplitudes.